alanvito1/ORSTAC/README.md

-# Deriv Binary Bots Repository
+# dBot Binary Bots Repository

 Welcome to the largest repository of Deriv's Binary bots!
 Our goal is to share knowledge and learn from one another.